michalporeba/jptests/README.md

 In each step the problem will be implemented in a number of ways to look for a good starting point.

+the same example problems will be implemented in different ways

+1. procedural - typical start to programming
+2. object oriented - typical entry level object programming examples, breaking good design principles in the OOP, for simplicity of the example.
+3. testable - oop, but with good practicies that allow simple testing with JPTest

 ### 01 Hello World
 The most basic programming example

+The object oriented example is difficult to test, it also breaks the single responsibility principle.
+The `Greeter` class is responsible for constructing the message, and communicating with the user.
+It has also unnecessary dependencies on `System.out`.

+The `Greeter` is an object with behaviour but without data.

 ### 02 Counter
 A step after the hello world.